A shiny new policy, CareShield Life, has suddenly dropped into your hands.

 But in my opinion, such benefits are secondary.
 The main one is still the higher monthly payout.

 5) Making better use of your CPF MediSave

 Just to iterate again, you may use your MediSave to pay for the premiums of the supplements.
-The cap is $600/year, and so if the premiums is higher, you’ll need to top up in cash.
+The cap is $600/year, and so if the premiums are higher, you’ll need to top up in cash.

 Your CPF MediSave balances give you 4% interest per year.

 Assuming you have $40,000 in your MediSave right now, that 4% interest equates to $1,600.
-So even if you stop work now and no more CPF contribution comes in, that interest can cover the premiums (not considering other factors).
+So even if you stop working now and no more CPF contribution comes in, that interest can cover the premiums (not considering other factors).

 Moreover, there are limitations in using MediSave:

 - Your MediSave monies don’t form part of the Retirement Account and thus can’t be withdrawn

 - Although you may use MediSave for various medical expenses, there are limits in place.
 Outside of that, you can only use it to pay for selected national schemes such as MediShield Life, CareShield Life, and ElderShield